jonasdk/log2iptables/README.md

 ```

 ### Notify on iptables command execution using Telegram
+when log2iptables adds a rule on iptables, it can notify the event to your phone via Telegram.
-When you run log2iptables you can specify the -t 1, -T and -C arguments that means:
+For doing that, you need the -t 1, -T and -C arguments that means:
 - `-t 1       ` Active notification using Telegram
 - `-T <token> ` Set the Telegram Bot Token
 - `-C <chatid>` Set the Telegram Chat ID